tramitit/guides/en/greece/application_for_birth_certificate.md

 categories:
 - Greece
 date: '2024-06-07'
-description: Learn how to get a birth certificate in Greece, including procedures, necessary documents, and where to apply.
-Find out more for dual citizenship.
+description: Learn the essential steps and required documents to apply for a Greek birth certificate.
+Useful for genealogists and those seeking Greek dual citizenship.
 draft: false
-meta_title: 'Obtaining a Greek Birth Certificate: Process, Requirements'
+meta_title: 'How to Obtain a Birth Certificate in Greece: Step-by-Step Guide'
-title: 'Obtaining a Greek Birth Certificate: Process, Requirements'
+title: 'How to Obtain a Birth Certificate in Greece: Step-by-Step Guide'
 translationKey: greece-application_for_birth_certificate
 ---

 ## Description
 ### What is it?